 • Lawyers with a state school education

-How Many Years To Become a Judge?
+How Many Years To Become A Judge?

 You will need a minimum of 5 – 7 years’ post-qualification experience to become a judge in the UK.
 The exact number of years will be determined based on the role you apply for.

-Judiciary Appointment: How is a Judge Appointed?
+Judiciary Appointment: How Is A Judge Appointed?

 The Judicial Appointments Commission (JAC) selects candidates for judicial roles in Courts and tribunals.